 Persons aged 50-64 should receive seasonal influenza vaccination because local influenza epidemiology showed that people aged 50–64 years, irrespective of high-risk conditions, were having a higher risk of intensive care unit admission and death associated with influenza A(H1N1)pdm09 infection.
 Influenza A(H1N1)pdm09 is a common type of seasonal influenza virus.

-The SCVPD recommends seasonal influenza vaccination for elderly persons aged 65 years or above because of their high risk of complications, excess hospital admissions and death from influenza.
+The SCVPD recommends seasonal influenza vaccination for elderly persons aged 65 years or above because of their high risk of complications, excess hospital admissions and deaths from influenza.

 Seasonal influenza vaccination is recommended for children 6 months to 11 years for reducing influenza related complications such as excess hospitalisations or deaths.
 Studies in overseas have shown that vaccinating young school children may potentially reduce school absenteeism and influenza transmission in the community.

-The quadrivalent influenza vaccine recommended by the SCVPD for the 2019-20 season contains the following:
+The egg-based quadrivalent influenza vaccines recommended by the SCVPD for the 2020-21 season contain the following:

 - a B/Phuket/3073/2013-like virus

-If trivalent influenza vaccine is being used, the influenza B component shall contain a B/Colorado/06/2017-like virus.
+If trivalent influenza vaccine is being used, the influenza B component shall contain a B/Washington/02/2019-like virus.

-The IIV contains dead viruses and is given by injection, while LAIV contains weakened viruses and is a nasal-spray vaccine.
+The IIV contains inactivated (killed) viruses and is given by injection, while LAIV contains weakened viruses and is given by intranasal spray.
 Both IIV and LAIV are effective, but there are some differences in their indications.
 Depending on individual product, most IIVs are recommended for use among persons aged 6 months or above, including those who are healthy, pregnant women and those with chronic medical problems.
 LAIV can be used for people 2-49 years of age except those who are pregnant, immunocompromised or with other contraindications (please refer to Question 18 for details).
 Please consult your doctor for details.